Everything You Ever Wanted to Know About Therapy

 There are a number of ways in which a therapist can help when a kid is being bullied.
 First off, since bullying can have serious effects on a child's well being, it is important to brainstorm about strategies and solutions to ensure that the bullying stops - if this hasn't already happened.
 Schools are increasingly responsive to concerns about bullying but it may require some advocacy to develop a plan with the school that will work in your circumstances.

-In addition to safety planning with you and those who are involved in the care of your child, I would want to understand what impact this bullying has had on your child and your family, help support your child's coping mechanisms, work to prevent your child from internalizing (taking on) the negativity of the bullying, and collaborate with you and your child to draw out strengths and opportunities for learning from this painful circumstance.
+In addition to safety planning with you and those who are involved in the care of your child, we would want to understand what impact this bullying has had on your child and your family, help support your child's coping mechanisms, work to prevent your child from internalizing (taking on) the negativity of the bullying, and collaborate with you and your child to draw out strengths and opportunities for learning from this painful circumstance.